Support Robotic Surgery at Scripps

 For some surgeons, an important benefit of the Xi is that the technology allows them to perform surgery in different parts of the body without undocking to adjust the robot’s positioning.
 Undocking means the surgical team must disconnect the robot from the patient, change the position of the bed, and reconnect the robot, which can be a time-consuming process.
 The Xi eliminates these delays, making it a good choice for new specialties where the robot was not previously utilized for procedures.

-“Most colon and rectal surgeries require operating in multiple areas of the abdomen,” says Lynn Weston, MD, colorectal surgeon, Scripps MD Anderson and Scripps Clinic.
+“Most colon and rectal surgeries require operating in multiple areas of the abdomen,” says Lynn Weston, MD, colorectal surgeon, Scripps Cancer Center and Scripps Clinic.
 “The Xi allows for this multi-quadrant surgery.
 You don’t have to undock the robot in order to move the table up and down or tilt it side to side.”

 Scripps’ deep expertise in robotic surgery has helped accelerate use of the new system at all five Scripps hospitals, including Scripps Green Hospital, where Dr. Weston practices.
 Patients under Dr. Weston’s care benefit from the new technology thanks to a generous donation for the new robotic surgical system from one of her patients and their family.
 They recognized how powerful this technology can be in the hands of a gifted surgeon and wanted to provide this precision and advanced capabilities to other patients.